On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks: Solvability Conditions

-All the additional results identified for the defined sub-classes of $\mathcal{TC}^\mathcal{R}_k$ extend in the setting where either links are fair-loss, or local computation is significant, or both.
+All the additional results identified for the defined sub-classes of $\mathcal{TC}^\mathcal{R}_k$ extend in the setting where either links are fair-loss, or local computation is asynchronous, or both.

-\begin{corollary}[Any-to-any RC in $\langle FLL/SC, AL \rangle$] Given a setting where either links are fair-loss, or local computation is significant, or both, the any-to-any reliable communication problem can be solved starting at any time $j$ if $\mathcal{G} \in \mathcal{E}^{\mathcal{R}}_k$ (recurrent edges k-connected) and $k>2f$. \end{corollary}
+\begin{corollary}[RC in $\langle FLL/AC, AL \rangle$] Given a setting where either links are fair-loss, or local computation is asynchronous, or both, the reliable communication problem can be solved starting at any time $j$ if $\mathcal{G} \in \mathcal{E}^{\mathcal{R}}_k$ (recurrent edges k-connected) and $k>2f$. \end{corollary}

 \begin{proof} It follows combining the results from Theorems \ref{th:anytoanyrecurrent} and \ref{th:async3}. \end{proof}